deprecated-space/easyNBA/README.md

 # EasyNBA

-watch nba highlights in an easy way
+an chrome extension to watch NBA highlights with no ads